The Ultimate Guide to Astigmatism

 With regular astigmatism, the cornea of your eye is more curved in one particular direction than the other.
-The principle meridians of your eye are 90 degrees apart, perpendicular to each other.
+The principal meridians of your eye are 90 degrees apart, perpendicular to each other.

-Irregular astigmatism, however, is when the curvature isn’t an even curve across the surface of the eye.
-It can also be curved in multiple directions, or can be steeper towards the bottom.
+Irregular astigmatism, however, is when the curvature isn’t even across the eye's surface.
+It can also be curved in multiple directions or steeper towards the bottom.

 Also, astigmatism can be one of three types depending on the visual complications it creates:

-- Myopic astigmatism – one or both of the eye’s principle meridians is shortsighted.
+- Myopic astigmatism – one or both of the eye’s principal meridians is shortsighted.

-- Hyperopic astigmatism – one or both of the eye’s principle meridians is longsighted.
+- Hyperopic astigmatism – one or both of the eye’s principal meridians is longsighted.

-- Mixed astigmatism – one of the eye’s principle meridians is shortsighted, while the other is longsighted.
+- Mixed astigmatism – one of the eye’s principal meridians is shortsighted, while the other is longsighted.

 What do people with astigmatism see?

-The two principle meridians of your eye, vertical and horizontal, can have differing effects on the type of vision you experience with astigmatism.
+The two principal meridians of your eye, vertical and horizontal, can have differing effects on the type of vision you experience with astigmatism.

-When the vertical meridian is steeper, due to the effect of the astigmatism, your vision will be blurry when looking at vertical lines.
+When the vertical meridian is steeper, your vision will be blurry when looking at vertical lines.
 This is called direct astigmatism.